-- (3) At least one course from the Comprehensive Musicianship Area - (4) At least two courses from the Music Performance Area - (5) Out of program electives: three courses for at least 2 points each.
-To be decided together with advisor.
-All TC courses are eligible, excluding those beginning with A&HM.
+- (3) At least one course from the Comprehensive Musicianship Area - (4) At least two courses from the Music Performance Area - (5) Out of program electives: three courses for at least 2 points each, to be decided

 Master of Arts (M.A.)

 Master of Education (Ed.M.)

 Doctor of Education (Ed.D.)

 Doctor of Education in the College

 Teaching of Music (Ed.D.C.T.)